VA Certificate Of Eligibility: Everything You Need To Know

 - 6 years of creditable service in the Reserves or National Guard

-- Are the surviving spouse of a service member who died in the line of duty
+- You’re the surviving spouse of a service member who died in the line of duty or passed due to complications of a service-related disability

-Providing a COE proves that you meet the requirements and are eligible to receive a VA loan.
+Providing a COE (also referred to as Form 26-1880) proves that you meet these requirements and are eligible to receive a VA loan.
+Service time requirements don’t apply to veterans who receive VA disability benefits.

 Your COE also provides the entitlement code for lenders to use to determine your loan eligibility.
 That entitlement code informs the lender about your military service and allows lenders to determine if you’re required to pay the VA funding fee, a fee that goes directly to the Department of Veterans Affairs.

-Where Do I Get a Certificate of Eligibility?
+Where Do I Get A VA Home Loan Certificate Of Eligibility?

 There are a few ways to go about getting a COE.
-You can apply online directly or print out a request for your COE directly from the VA website.
-You can also work with your lender to receive your COE.
-But keep in mind that not all lenders are able to do this due to VA guidelines.
+You can apply online directly or print out a request for your COE from the VA website.
+You can also work with your lender to receive your COE, but keep in mind that not all lenders are able to do this due to VA guidelines.
 Make sure to ask your lender if they’re able to originate VA loans.
+Rocket Mortgage® is able to help you obtain your COE.

 There are some instances in which your lender may be unable to request your COE for you.
-Please keep in mind, if any of the following factors apply to you, your lender may not be able to retrieve this document:
+Please keep in mind that if any of the following factors apply to you, your lender may not be able to retrieve this document, including receiving a discharge other than honorable.
+Surviving spouses will also have to fill out VA form 26-1817.

-How Long Does It Take to Receive a Certificate of Eligibility?
+How Long Does It Take To Receive A VA Loan COE?

-The length of time it takes to receive a Certificate of Eligibility varies based on different factors.
+The length of time it takes to receive a Certificate of Eligibility varies based on different factors, but it can take up to 6 weeks.
 A few factors that can increase the time it takes to receive your COE include:

 - Requesting the document by mail